FriZiii/FriZiii/README.md

 <h1 align="center">Hi 👋, I'm FriZiii</h1>
-<h3 align="center">Second-year student at the Silesian University of Technology and a great enthusiast of programming</h3>
+<h3 align="center">Third-year student at the Silesian University of Technology and a great enthusiast of programming</h3>

 - 🌱 I’m currently learning **C# with .NET CORE, and some other stuff for my college**